autistic-symposium/blockchains-security-toolkit/Solidity-Expert/Tricks-to-save-gas/README.md

 - *In DeFi, any gas saving is an edge.
 Below are some notes on tricks we use.*
 - Note that in Solidity, the maximum size of a contract is restricted to 24 KB by [EIP 170](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-170.md).

 ---

 ## Function names

-- In Ninja we brute force hashes of function names to find those that starts `0000`, so this can save around 50 gas
+- brute force hashes of function names to find those that starts `0000`, so this can save around 50 gas
-- TBA: show the code
+- avoid calls to other contracts

 ---